 Furthering Impact.

-Country chapters of the Elders Council for Social Entrepreneurs can be formed.
-If you are interested in forming a chapter for your country then please contact info@elderscouncil.net
+‘Small Groups’ of the Elders Council for Social Entrepreneurs can be formed.
+If you are interested in forming a Small Group then please contact info@elderscouncil.net